mikeasilva/handbook-diff/markdown/general-handbook.md

 		Effective gospel teaching helps people grow in their testimonies and their faith in Heavenly Father and Jesus Christ.

 		---](/study/manual/general-handbook/17-teaching-the-gospel?lang=eng#title_number41)

+		- [#### 17.5 Teacher Council Meetings for Parents

+		Effective gospel teaching helps people grow in their testimonies and their faith in Heavenly Father and Jesus Christ.

+		---](/study/manual/general-handbook/17-teaching-the-gospel?lang=eng#title_number46)

 	+ 18. Performing Priesthood Ordinances and Blessings